Sabo Bakin Zuwo: Background

 Zuwo's origins could be traced to Barebari from Kanem–Bornu Empire where his ancestors migrated to Kano, where he was born and raised.
 His father's name is Abubakar, his grand father's name is Yusuf and his great-grandfather's name is Ibrahim; his mother Salamatu is from Gunduwawa in Minjibir Local Government.

 Early political career

 He had no formal education, but said that he attended "Mallam Aminu Kano Political School, Sudawa, Kano."
 Zuwo enrolled himself at the age of sixteen at Shahuchi Primary School Adult Literacy Class in 1950 to 1954; among his tutors was Maitama Sule.
 Zuwo also attended Igbo Community School Sabon Gari Kano and a course on Local Government administration at the Institute of Administration Kongo Campus of Ahmadu Bello University.
 He missed the opportunity to acquire western education at an early age but was able to acquire a little of it when he became an adult.
-In the run-up to the Second Republic, Zuwo, an outspoken politician, was said to had made effective use of the radio more than any other politician in Northern Nigeria.
+In the run-up to the Second Republic, Zuwo, an outspoken politician, was said to have made effective use of the radio more than any other politician in Northern Nigeria.
 Elected to the Senate in 1979, Zuwo sponsored more bills than any other senator.